 In Alabama, there are other types of property that are completely exempt from your creditors.
 Some of these would be life insurance, family photographs, burial plots, retirement accounts, public benefits like unemployment compensation, workers compensation, and disability proceeds are also exempt.

 Unlike some states there is no motor vehicle exemption in the state of Alabama.

 The calculations of what exemptions apply in a bankruptcy and the value of those exemptions can be tricky.
-We recommend that you always speak to an experienced attorney in situations where exemptions may be a problem.
+We recommend that you always speak to one the experienced Montgomery, Selma, or Central Alabama bankruptcy attorneys at our firm when you have situations where exemptions may be a problem.
 At The Sellers Law Firm, we calculate exemptions for Chapter 7 bankruptcy and Chapter 13 debt consolidation every day!
-We have four offices in Central Alabama to serve you better; we are located in Montgomery, Selma, Greenville, and Troy.
-Call us at 334-LAWYERS (529-9377) to set an appointment.
-You may also reach us by using the “text us” link or Contact Form on our website.
-Consultations are always free at The Sellers Law Firm!
+We have four offices in Central Alabama to serve you better; we are in Montgomery, Selma, Greenville, and Troy.
+Call us or text us at 334-LAWYERS (529-9377) to set an appointment.
+You may also reach us by using the Contact Form on our website or by emailing us a email@example.com.
+Our phone lines are answered 24 hours a day, and consultations are always free at The Sellers Law Firm.
+We can usually meet with you within 24 hours too!
 Remember doing nothing, changes nothing so call us today!